- Solicitors For Business

 What are the Penalties for Committing Fraud?

 The penalties related to fraud range from community orders and fines to custodial sentences.
-The punishment faced for committing fraud depends on a number of factors, including:
+The punishment faced for committing fraud depends on a number of factors, which can include:

 - The act of fraud being part of a planned or premeditated operation